Methodology

 Data sources

-1. The Individualised Learner Record (ILR): an administrative data collection system designed primarily for operational use in order to fund training providers for learners in FE and on apprenticeship programmes.
+1. The Individualised Learner Record (opens in a new tab) (opens in a new tab) (ILR): an administrative data collection system designed primarily for operational use in order to fund training providers for learners in FE and on apprenticeship programmes.
 It is run by the Education and Skills Funding Agency (ESFA), and is based on data returns from FE education colleges and training providers, about learners in the system and the learning undertaken by each of them.
-More background information on the ILR is available in the User Guide to Further Education statistics.

 Data matching and match rates

-The Department for Education’s Individualised Learner Record (ILR) and the Office for National Statistics Inter-Departmental Business Register (IDBR) have been matched together to allow information about apprentices to be linked to business information relating to the apprentice’s employer.
+For previous versions of the publication, the Individualised Learner Record (opens in a new tab)(ILR) was matched to the Inter-Departmental Business Register (opens in a new tab) (IDBR) to allow information about apprentices to be linked to business information relating to the apprentice’s employer.

 To do this, information on employers from the Employer Data Service (i.e. the name, address and company registration number) is used to link to enterprises (or local units) on the ONS IDBR through a series of direct and fuzzy matching stages.